Sending RCS

 Sequence of characters identifying when the message has been sent.

-The Messaging API publishes the RCS message in the RCS API queue; for this reason, the response generates the “meta” segment.
+The Messaging API publishes the message to the RCS API queue.
+The response therefore includes the meta segment.

 • Title text